netbox-community/netbox/docs/models/dcim/racktype.md

 The unique name of the rack type.

-### Type
+### Form Factor

-A rack can be designated as one of the following types:
+A rack can be designated as one of the following form factors:

 * 2-post frame
 * 4-post frame